Commonly Asked Questions

 What Type of Food Should I Buy?

--Mazuri Youth or Purina Nature Match Pig and Sow.
-Both can be found at most Tractor Supplies
+-Purina Nature Match Pig and Sow.
+Can be found at most Tractor Supplies

 How Big Will the Piglets Get?